LEgan24/LEgan24.github.io/_posts/2022-06-02-Manifesto.md

         3. Could it negatively impact someone?

 2. Timing
     a.
 The brilliant idea is born and also not born in a day
         i.
-Spending time developing an idea is important ii.Like a macron, you can over whisk your ideas
+Spending time developing an idea is important ii.
+Like a macron, you can over whisk your ideas
     b.
 How much time is too little or too much?
-    i.Committed to the idea → then go for it ii.
+        i.
+Committed to the idea → then go for it ii.
 Done with it → put it on the back burner or in the archive
     c.
 Spent a reasonable amount
-    i.Like a holiday sale if its brilliant spend some time and energy trying it on and out ii.
+        i.
+Like a holiday sale if its brilliant spend some time and energy trying it on and out ii.
 But don’t commit too soon and exhaust yourself

 3. Work
   a.
 Put in the work